 You’ll be presented with an official SOLIDWORKS certificate of completion from your instructor and you’ll be ready to return to work, able to create basic models based on standard geometric shapes.
 You’ll take home the full course workbook too, which is very useful to refer back to and I guarantee you’ll be creating even more complicated designs over the coming weeks.

 Of course, there are loads more courses that you can take to further your SOLIDWORKS skills. like our Weldments, Sheet Metal and Advanced Part Modelling courses, for example.
-We do find a lot of customers returning to us for this reason and it’s great for me to watch their progress with the software.
+We do find a lot of customers returning to us for this reason and I love watching every one of them progress with the software.

 Hopefully you’ll be next…